 - Cuisine: American

 - 2 lb carrots (about 10 medium), washed and scrubbed

 - 1 tbsp dijon mustard

 - 2 oz goat cheese, crumbled

-- In a small bowl, mix together maple syrup and dijon.
-Brush carrots evenly with mixture.
+- In a small bowl, mix together maple syrup, dijon and oil.
+Brush or toss carrots evenly with mixture.

-- During last 10 minutes of roasting carrots, place walnuts on a small baking sheet or foil boat and toast until fragrant, watching carefully so they don’t burn.
+- During last 10 minutes of roasting carrots, place walnuts on a small baking sheet or foil boat and toast in the oven until fragrant, watching carefully so they don’t burn.

 - Remove carrots from oven and place on serving platter.

-- Sprinkle carrots with salt and pepper to taste, and then top with goat cheese crumbles, toasted walnuts and thyme.
+- Sprinkle carrots with salt and pepper to taste, and then top with crumbled goat cheese, toasted walnuts and thyme.
 Serve immediately.